ajedda/ajedda.github.io/_posts/2020-05-19-shared_ptr_part_5.md

 ```
 That, in the way I wrote it, will not work with unique_ptr.
 As an exercise, try to find a different way to do this.

-There is, of course, a different way to do this without custom deleters.
-I have to admit as well that you can do it (in the case of ``std::ostreams``) with unique pointers only. **However**, keep in mind that you may end up one day with this scenario.
-Just note that std::cout is a *global variable*, whereas the file stream is *dynamically allocated* by the factory (and both returned by the factory).
+ I have to admit as well that you can do it (in the case of ``std::ostreams``) with unique pointers only.
+The solution is provided in the code below.  **However**, keep in mind that you may still end up with the scenario above.

-So how to solve the stream factory with unique pointers?
-Here is the code.
 ```cpp
 auto stream_factory = [](bool use_cout) -> std::unique_ptr<std::ostream>
 {